Robo0483/Robo0483/README.md

   - A lot about Cloud

 ## 👯 I’m looking to collaborate on
- - Anything that can help someone get a leg up!
+ - Anything with the right people!

 ## 🤔 I’m looking for help with...
  - Anything that can give me a leg up!😄